ATTENTION: PLEASE READ CAREFULLY

 It is safe to come to our Cook County Health locations.
 It is important that you prioritize your health by staying on top of your regular visits and checkups.

-Update on Elective Surgeries and Telehealth Visits
+Update on Elective Surgeries

 Since March, all patients and staff are required to wear a mask when they enter Cook County Health hospitals and clinics.
 Bandanas, masks with valves or gaiters are not allowed.
 Cook County Health distributes masks upon entry.